Improving the numerical stability of fast matrix multiplication: Introduction

 Our main goals in this paper are to explore means for improving the theoretical error bounds of fast matrix multiplication algorithms as well as to test the improvements with numerical experiments, focusing particularly on those algorithms that yield performance benefits in practice.
 For computing $\M{C}=\M{A}\cdot\M{B}$, where $\M A$ is $M\times K$ and $\M B$ is $K\times N$, norm-wise stability bounds for full recursion take the following form:

-where $\|\cdot\|$ is the max-norm, $\epsilon$ is the machine precision, and $f_\text{alg}$ is a polynomial function that depends on the algorithm \cite{bini1980stability,demmel2006fast,higham2002accuracy}.
-For example, $f_\text{alg}(K)=K^2$ for the classical algorithm, with no assumption on the ordering of dot product computations.
+where $\|\cdot\|$ is the max-norm, $\epsilon$ is the machine precision, and $f_\text{alg}$ is a polynomial function that depends on the algorithm \cite{bini1980stability,demmel2006fast,higham2002accuracy}.\footnote{Here and elsewhere, the $O(\epsilon^2)$ term hides dependence on dimensions and norms of input matrices.} For example, $f_\text{alg}(K)=K^2$ for the classical algorithm, with no assumption on the ordering of dot product computations.
 We note that $f_\text{alg}$ is independent of the input matrices, and $\|\M{A}\|\|\M{B}\|$ is independent of the algorithm.
 In this paper, we explore ways of improving each factor separately.
-Our main contributions include: \begin{enumerate} \item generalizing and tightening previous error analysis of uniform, stationary fast algorithms to bound $f_\text{alg}$ in terms of the number of recursive steps used and two principal quantities derived from $\alg{\M U}{\M V}{\M W}$; \item presenting and comparing the stability quantities of recently discovered practical algorithms; \item exploring means of improving algorithmic stability through algorithm selection and non-uniform, non-stationary combination of algorithms; \item presenting diagonal scaling techniques to improve accuracy for inputs with entries of widely varying magnitudes; and \item showing empirical results of the effects of the various improvement techniques on both error and performance. \end{enumerate}
+Our main contributions include: \begin{enumerate} \item generalizing and tightening previous error analysis of stationary fast algorithms to bound $f_\text{alg}$ in terms of the number of recursive steps used and two principal quantities derived from $\alg{\M U}{\M V}{\M W}$; \item presenting and comparing the stability quantities of recently discovered practical algorithms; \item exploring means of improving algorithmic stability through algorithm selection and non-uniform, non-stationary combination of algorithms; \item presenting diagonal scaling techniques to improve accuracy for inputs with entries of widely varying magnitudes; and \item showing empirical results of the effects of the various improvement techniques on both error and performance. \end{enumerate}

 The structure of the remainder of the paper is as follows.
-We describe related work in \Cref{sec:rel_work} and introduce our notation for fast matrix multiplication algorithms in \Cref{sec:alg}. \Cref{sec:bounds} presents the error analysis for bounding $f_\text{alg}$ for general fast algorithms, and \Cref{sec:selection} discusses the implications of the bounds on known practical algorithms.
-We present diagonal scaling techniques in \Cref{sec:scaling}, showing how to reduce the contribution of the input matrices to the error bound.
+We describe related work in \cref{sec:rel_work} and introduce our notation for fast matrix multiplication algorithms in \cref{sec:alg}. \Cref{sec:bounds} presents the error analysis for bounding $f_\text{alg}$ for general fast algorithms, and \cref{sec:selection} discusses the implications of the bounds on known practical algorithms.
+We present diagonal scaling techniques in \cref{sec:scaling}, showing how to reduce the contribution of the input matrices to the error bound.
+Finally, we discuss our results in \cref{sec:discussion} and provide directions for improving implementations of fast matrix multiplication algorithms.